RajaRakoto/react-boilerplate/README.md

 - 🌐 React.js >= 18
 - 🧅 Use Bun as package manager
 - 🌈 ESM
+- 🧹 ESlint with some initial rules recommendation
 - 🧪 Biome for code formatting and linting
 - ✅ Jest or Bun test for fast unit testing and code coverage
 - 📚 Type definitions for Bun.js and Jest
+- 🎨 Prettier to enforce consistent code style
 - ⚙️ EditorConfig for consistent coding style
 - 📦 NPM scripts for common operations
 - 📝 Simple example of Tsx code